Get free SEO audit

 Online stores should care about the at least partial uniqueness of information on their fly pages.
 Although one cannot change specific technical descriptions of goods, it is still possible to make unique photos and videos of wares, same as to stimulate users to leave real reviews.

 Check the site for the presence of duplicated information.
 It is one of the most commonly met reasons of site downgrading.
 Due to peculiarities of various CMS systems, the same content can be accessed by search engines via different URLs, which leads to the occurrence of duplicated pages in the index.
+You can find more about “What does URL stand for” reading our guide.
 Unfortunately, the site owner may not even be aware of such pitfalls in his/her resource structure.

 Specialized software like our Website Crawler may actually help in detecting such pages.
 Scan your site and pay attention to the pages with a duplicated meta tag title and H1 tag.
 Those are usually potential duplicated content carriers.
 Take measures to eliminate them or close to search engine robots – you can use the canonical tag, 301 redirects, or the noindex meta tag.